 Hawaii requires specific information to be included in the Articles of Incorporation, such as the name and mailing address of your professional corporation, the professional service being provided, and the number and type of shares.

 Filings can be submitted online, by mail, or in person.
-Mail-in forms should be accompanied by a check or money order for $50.
-Expedited service costs $25 more.
+Mail-in forms should be accompanied by a check or money order for the filing fee.
+Expedited service costs an additional fee.
 Credit cards are accepted online.

 Corporations in Hawaii are required to keep a collection of official documents regarding their corporation.
 This is known as the corporate record.
 It’s best practice to keep these corporate records at your professional corporation’s head office or its main place of business.